0x16h/cryogenix.net-www/src/OpenBSD_assembly.md

     	long	desc;	  /* description */
     }

-For our assembled programs to link correctly with GNU/LLVM as+ld, we must create this section; there's probably a cute way of doing this with ld and crt0 but I haven't looked into it.
+For our assembled programs to link and execute correctly, we must create this section; If you are an ld(1) wizard, you can also use PHDRS to accomplish this.

 ##### Our first program: in C!